Trial Search Results

-- Biopsy-proven prostate cancer with stable or rising PSA levels, defined as the three
+- Biopsy-proven prostate cancer with stable or rising PSA levels, defined as three

-consecutive PSA levels, each value greater than 1 week apart, indicating the second
+consecutive PSA levels, each value greater than 1 week apart, with fluctuation between

 - Patients may previously have been on any regimen of chemotherapy completed at least

 one month prior.
 Patients may be on any stable form of anti-androgen therapy.

 - All patients must have a life expectancy of > 6 months.

 - Patients must have an ECOG Performance Status of <= 1

 - Patients must have no clinically significant abnormalities of organ or bone marrow